 Then the pandemic hit.
 I sat in my room for a few weeks, processing the paradigm shift that left the world reeling, exposed deep societal flaws, and exacerbated a mental health crisis.
 It was time to get to work.
 I signed up for the RAC Teen Justice Fellowship, where we had the opportunity to ask Rabbi Jonah Pesner about social justice work.
 I asked him how to make broad changes in a bureaucratic organization, like a school district.
 He told me to start small, find a way to get my foot in the door, and grow myself to a point where the district could not ignore me.

-I randomly met two students from two other schools in my district at a Zoom wellness meeting, and we made a plan to improve mental health services for students in our district.
-We created a committee with students from almost every high school in our school district and tasked them with creating mental health clubs at their schools.
-We have since created a mental health resource guide and a suicide prevention manual, we are working to get staff on every campus trained to address mental health crises, we changed our absence code so mental health counts as an excused absence, and we have created a standardized, mandatory mental health curriculum for every student in our school district.
+I randomly met two students from other schools in my district on a Zoom wellness meeting.
+We made a plan to improve mental health services for students in our district.
+We created a committee with students from almost every high school in our district and tasked them with creating mental health clubs at their schools.
+We have since created a mental health resource guide and a suicide prevention manual.
+We are working to get staff on every campus trained to address mental health crises, changed our absence code so mental health counts as an excused absence, and have created a mandatory mental health curriculum for every student in our school district.

-Our committee is making sure that the curriculum de-stigmatizes mental illness and provides resources and education so students can find the help they need, which embodies the Jewish values that inspired me.
-We are promoting g’milut chasadim by mentoring teachers on wellness strategies to make students feel more comfortable in a digital classroom and encouraging kindness and patience.
-And we are practicing tikkun olam by making our school district a safe place for any student to get the help they need.
+Our committee is making sure that the curriculum de-stigmatizes mental illness and provides resources and education so students can find the help they need.
+This embodies the Jewish values that inspired me.
+We are promoting g’milut chasadim by mentoring teachers on wellness strategies to make students feel more comfortable while encouraging kindness and patience.
+We are practicing tikkun olam by making our school district a safe place for any student to get the help they need.